 Tokyo; a city regarded by any as one of the greatest cities in the world.
-A city that comes with such a reputation has a plethora of treats scattered amongst its enormous expanses filled from one end to the other with some monumental treats.
+A city which comes with such a worldwide reputation must have a plethora of attractions scattered amongst its enormous expanses.
+Tokyo is filled from one end to the other with some monumental treats.
 From unique entertainments, immense history, limitless green spaces and cultural centres, Tokyo has something for every traveller.
 Here are some of the very best the Tokyo highlights.

 1. Shibuya Crossing

 Probably the most iconic image when it comes to Tokyo, the Shibuya Crossing is the epitome of the city’s perfect harmony of fastidious organisation and total fucking chaos.
 The 4-way intersection is at the centre of one of Tokyo’s busiest and most hectic shopping districts of Shibuya.
 The district is home to the largest congregation of attractive flashing advertisements and choruses of indistinguishable noises.
-The crossroad is where hordes of people wait patiently for the lights to turn green at each end of the street.
-At which point all hell breaks loose and the swarm of bodies mob the entire intersection.
+The crossroad is where hordes of people wait patiently for the lights to turn green before unleashing hell as the swarm of bodies mobs the entire intersection.

 Though being amongst the horde is part of the experience, nothing beats observing the madness from a distance, specifically from above.
 Luckily in an area surrounded by high-rise buildings, there are a few options available, both paid and free.
 Truly at the top of any Tokyo highlights list.